Firth of Fifth: Reception

-The song has had a strong critical response as one of the best examples of progressive rock.
+The song has had a strongly positive critical response as one of the best examples of progressive rock.
 Particular highlights of the track include Banks' piano introduction and Hackett's guitar solo.
 Rock author Edward Macan describes "Firth of Fifth" as "one of the finest nine and half minutes of music that Genesis ever put down".
 Genesis biographers Dave Bowler and Bryan Dray describe Hackett's solo as "the crowning moment of Hackett's time with the band."

-Hackett has spoken favourably about his contributions to the song, saying "it'll always be twinned with me, and I still enjoy playing it.
-It's a great melody for guitar".
+Hackett has spoken favourably about his contributions to the song, saying, "It'll always be twinned with me, and I still enjoy playing it.
+It's a great melody for guitar."